Job: Senior Lecturer in Forensic Chemistry

 Member of the Editorial Board for the Journal of Forensic Identification.

-Reviewer for a number of mainstream forensic and chemistry journals: Analytical Chemistry, Science & Justice, Forensic Science International, Australian Journal of Forensic Sciences, Journal of Forensic Chemistry and Journal of Forensic Identification.
+Reviewer for a number of mainstream forensic and chemistry journals: Analytical Chemistry, Science & Justice, Forensic Science International, Australian Journal of Forensic Sciences, Journal of Forensic Chemistry, Journal Forensic Science and Journal of Forensic Identification.

 Leisa Nichols-Drew - Optimisation of the development and visualisation of latent fingermarks on leather surfaces, utilising fluorescence, for the advancement of crime scene investigation.